Policies

 • Appropriate safety tips.

-7. In the event there is information sufficient to warrant a consultation with the above-referenced administrators, but a determination is made not to issue a timely warning notice, the Director of Business and Support Services will document the reasons for not issuing the notice.
+7. In the event there is information sufficient to warrant a consultation with the above-referenced administrators, but a determination is made not to issue a timely warning notice, the Associate Vice-Chancellor for Business Support Services will document the reasons for not issuing the notice.
 This information will be maintained on file in accordance with the University’s record retention policy..

 Entities affected by this policy: All entities and members of the University community.